-Gina Schuchman, M.S.W, L.I.C.S.W. graduated from the University of Minnesota’s Masters in Social Work program in 1980.
+Gina graduated from the University of Minnesota’s Masters in Social Work program in 1980.
 Gina started off working as a therapist in a pioneering program started by Patrick Carnes, treating incest families using a 12 Step recovery model.
 From there she worked with adults, couples, children, and adolescents as a family counselor in a psychiatric clinic and as a school social worker in Minneapolis Schools.
 For many years her private practice was housed in an OB-GYN clinic where she helped those struggling with infertility and pregnancy loss and adoption choices.
-In the past 15-20 years she has focused on helping people make smart choices in relationships and has designed a program called I Date Smarter (www.idatesmarter.com) to help people make healthier and more informed choices.
-In the past 5 years she has completed training with Pia Mellody, clinical director at the Meadows in Arizona and author of Facing Codependence, in working to assist people to resolve childhood traumas towards healthy recovery.

-Joyce White, Psy.D., LP graduated from the Massachusetts School of Professional Psychology in Boston, MA in 1997.
-As a licensed clinical psychologist, life coach and relationship expert, she has been helping individuals, couples and families achieve healthier relationships with themselves and others.
-Joyce has helped clients improve their work lives through coaching, psychotherapy and consulting for over 20 years.
-She has worked internationally and in the US in a variety of settings, ranging from mental health clinics, holistic health practices with multi-disciplinary practitioners, to private practice.
+Joyce graduated from the Massachusetts School of Professional Psychology in Boston, MA in 1997.
+As a licensed clinical psychologist, life coach, and relationship expert, she has been helping individuals, couples and families achieve healthier relationships with themselves and others.
+Joyce has helped clients improve their work lives through coaching, psychotherapy, and consulting for over 20 years.
+She has worked internationally and in the US in a variety of settings, ranging from mental health clinics, and holistic health practices with multi-disciplinary practitioners, to private practice.

-Joyce is current on the latest attachment and trauma theories and practice and uses these skills to assist clients in healing from family of origin trauma and/or dysfunction.
+Joyce specializes in working with individuals, families, couples, and groups and is well-informed on the latest attachment and trauma theories and practices and uses these skills to assist clients in healing from family-of-origin trauma and/or dysfunction.

 Joyce also uses Pia Melody’s work in relational recovery, as well as an eclectic tool bag of techniques, gathered over the years, to make a unique plan for each client.